 The accuracy of the RK method was verified by COMSOL simulations which implied identical results.
-We used a twodimensional model in the COMSOL analysis with the mesh element size down to $\lambda_1/50$.
-In brief, equation (A.1) at F and SH frequencies are coupled and solved under two electromagnetic waves, frequency domain (ewfd) interfaces [28].
+We used a two-dimensional model in the COMSOL analysis with the mesh element size down to $\lambda_1/50$.
+In brief, Eq.
+(A.1) at F and SH frequencies are coupled and solved under two Electromagnetic Waves, Frequency Domain (ewfd) interfaces [28].
 Equations (A.3) and (A.4), respectively, are used to set the Polarization node under each ewfd interface for coupling the F and SH light fields.

-We also point out that the commonly used slowly-varying envelope approximation (SVEA) [16], which we also tried in analogy with the spatial-domain analysis in [22], failed to predict the transfer of power back to the F wave after certain pump power levels ($\sqrt{S_0}$ above 15 GV m-1, see figure 2).
+We also point out that the commonly used slowly-varying envelope approximation (SVEA) [16], which we also tried in analogy with the spatial-domain analysis in [22], failed to predict the transfer of power back to the F wave after certain pump power levels ($\sqrt{S_0}$ above 15 GV/m, see Fig. 2).
 We therefore resorted to rigorous solutions of Maxwell's equations by the RK algorithm.